-Quinoa (pronounced KEEN-wah) is a superfood from the Andes region of South America that has recently been discovered by Americans.
-Eaten by nursing mothers of the Inca Indians to improve their milk quality and fed to their warriors to increase stamina, the Incas venerated this crop.
-While thought of as a grain, it is really the seed of a leafy plant related to spinach.
+Quinoa (pronounced KEEN-wah) is a superfood from the Andes region of South America.
+Eaten by nursing mothers of the Inca Indians to improve their milk quality, and fed to their warriors to increase stamina, the Incas venerated this crop.
+While thought of as a grain, it is really the seed of a leafy plant, related to spinach.
 It’s loaded with nutrients and, unlike other grains, contains a complete protein with a quality similar to that of milk.
 One cup of cooked quinoa contains 8 grams of complete protein, nearly twice the amount of incomplete protein found in other grains.

-Quinoa is also an excellent source of magnesium, iron, copper, and phosphorous, making it a powerful antioxidant.
+Quinoa is also an excellent source of magnesium, iron, copper, and phosphorous, making it a powerful source of antioxidants.
 Recommended for those suffering from migraines, diabetes and atherosclerosis, it is also effective for weight control, as the carbohydrates are released slowly during digestion, helping to avoid extremes in blood sugar levels.
-Also, it is higher in fiber than oatmeal, making people feel “full” longer.
+Also, it is higher in fiber than oatmeal, making people feel full longer.
 Quinoa is gluten-free and tolerated well by children with grass allergies and asthma.